civet-software/CIVET-Django/djcivet_site/docs/extraction.rst

    and can be modified if you want to experiment.

 .. [#f2]
-   Occasionally you will need to hit the key twice when changing
-   directions: this is a bug, not a feature, and may be corrected at some point.
-Usually it works the first time.
-If you would like to try to fix this, look at the Javascript in the file ``civet_coder.html``
+   If you are switching back to the text from a text-extraction box, you will need to double-click: the first click switches the focus to the text; the second toggles the content

 .. [#f3]
-   If you are tabbing between fields and extracting the first highlighted text, you will need to hit down arrow twice: also a bug rather than a feature.

-.. [#f4]
    Specifically, the system checks whether the final character in the string that is not whitespace is ‘]’.
 The output when the system is expecting to find a bracketed value and does not is controlled by